wolfeidau/wolfeidau_site/_posts/2014-03-02-configuring-a-simple-ipv6-network.md

 sudo rtsold en0
 {% endhighlight %}

-Once this is started you should be able to ping the Mesh thing from macbook B on the wireless lan.
+Once this is started you should be able to ping the MeshThing from macbook B on the wireless lan.

 {% highlight text %}
 [~]$ ping6 aaaa::11:22ff:ffff:ffff